gregartist/ga-basic-slider/README.md

 </div>
 ```

-Now we pass in the location of the next and previous buttons to gaBasicSlider.
+Now we pass in the next and previous buttons to gaBasicSlider.

 ```html
 <script>